How to make a simple DIY succulent planter.

 I assembled all of our supplies, lit the torch and began heating the metal.
-It took me a few minutes to get the hang of it, to get the look I wanted, but then it went very quickly.
+It took me a few minutes to get the hang of it, but then it went very quickly.
 You can actually see the metal change almost immediately when the heat hits it.
 I did learn that you have to move the flame around.
 Once you see the color of the metal start to change, it’s time to move to the next spot.

 It took me just under 15 minutes to finish.
 A little cool down, and it was ready for the next step.

-It’s not rusty, like I originally wanted, but it no longer looks like it just came from the craft store.
+The pail didn’t rust the way I had hoped it would, but it no longer looks like it just came from the craft store.
 I could have gone a step further and tried to rust it but this was supposed to be quick and easy and I was ready to move on to planting.

 I was just going to plant in the bucket but it leaked during a water test so I decided to use a pot liner.
 A bit of potting soil went into the liner and then the succulents that I found at IKEA for under $2 a piece.
-A $1 bag of sheet moss that I got from The Dollar Store finished it off.
+I used a $1 bag of sheet moss that I got from The Dollar Store to finish it off.